-Incidence (%FO)
+Frequency of Occurrence (%FO)

-The simplest form of data presentation is by presence or absence.
-Incidence, also known as prevalence, or as Frequency of Occurrence (%FO) gives the percentage of all investigated stomachs that contained the category of debris discussed.
+The simplest form of data presentation is by proportional presence or absence.
+This metric is also referred to as Incidence or Prevalence.
+The %FO gives the percentage of all investigated stomachs that contained the category of debris discussed.
 The quantity of debris in a stomach is irrelevant in this respect.